withastro/docs/src/pages/en/installation.md

 pnpm create astro -- --template with-tailwindcss
 ```

-## 2. Setup your project
+## 2. Install

-When the `create-astro` install wizard is complete, you should see some instructions on your screen to follow that will start your new project.
-The most important step is to install your project's dependencies using a package manager like npm:
+When the `create-astro` install wizard is complete, you should see some recommended instructions on your screen to follow that will help you complete setup and start your new project.

+The only required step remaining is to install your project's dependencies using a package manager like npm:

 ```bash
 # npm